Reverse mortgage: Amount of proceeds available

 The total pool of money that a borrower can receive from a HECM reverse mortgage is called the principal limit (PL), which is calculated based on the maximum claim amount (MCA), the age of the youngest borrower, the expected interest rate (EIR), and a table to PL factors published by HUD.
 Similar to loan-to-value (LTV) in the forward mortgage world, the principal limit is essentially the percentage of the value of the home that can be lent under the FHA HECM guidelines.
 Most PLs are typically in the range of 50% to 60% of the MCA, but they can sometimes be higher or lower.
 The table below gives examples of principal limits for various ages and EIRs and a property value of $250,000.

-The principal limit tends to increase with age and decrease as the EIR rises.
-In other words, older borrowers tend to qualify for more money than younger borrowers, but the total amount of money available under the HECM program tends to decrease for all ages as interest rates rise.

-Closing costs, existing mortgage balances, other liens, and any property taxes or homeowners insurance due are typically paid out of the initial principal limit.
-Any additional proceeds available can be distributed to the borrower in several ways, which will be detailed next.

 Options for distribution of proceeds

 The money from a reverse mortgage can be distributed in four ways, based on the borrower's financial needs and goals: